AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

    procedure New_Child'Constructor (Self : in out New_Child; L1, L2 : Integer);

-In that case, any child of New_Child has to be a by-constructor type, ie it while it is possible to extend a "regular" tagged type by a "by constructor" tagged type, it is not possible to extend a "by constructor" tagged type by a regular one.
+In that case, any child of New_Child has to be a by-constructor type, i.e. while it is possible to extend a "regular" tagged type by a "by constructor" tagged type, it is not possible to extend a "by constructor" tagged type by a regular one.